Standard Conditions of Trade and Copyright.

 7. Guarantee-Bodywork Repair Only

 The Repairer hereby guarantees to exchange or repair any defective part which needs replacement or repair by reason of defective material or workmanship during repair.
 This guarantee shall continue six months or six thousand miles use whichever sooner from the date repairs were executed.This period shall be extended to compensate for any prolonged period that the vehicle is off the road for rectification of faults or further work which is required as a result of previous workmanship undertaken by the Repairer being defective.
 The guarantee applies only to the work carried out by the Repairer and detailed in the original specification for repair.
 The guarantee is not transferable.
+Customer expenses are not accepted unless first agreed to in writing by the repairer.
 This does not affect your rights under The Sale and Supply of Goods to Consumers Regulations 2002, and The Supply of Goods and Services Act 1982, that the work in particular will be carried out with reasonable skill and care.
+Please note that unless otherwise stated as genuine, all parts included in package prices are Non O.E. and the customer / purchaser accepts any limitations in the use of this product.

 Limitations: No claim will be met under the guarantee if the vehicle has been